Non-Microcontroller Electronics Projects in STEM Enabled School India

 Learning Through Circuit Tiles and Modular Connections

-Developing Logical Thinking with Match the Pair Activities
+Developing Logical Thinking with Match-the-Pair Activities

 Match the pair activities introduce electronics concepts through logical matching rather than physical wiring.
 In these activities, students match components with their functions or connect circuit parts correctly to complete a task.